Responsible Choice Seafood

 Protection for the Bering Sea Canyons

 The Bering Sea is an area of exceptional productivity, supporting an abundance of fishes, seabirds and marine mammals.
 Submarine canyons in the Bering Sea are home to deep-sea corals and sponges that provide important habitat for fish and other marine life.
-Hy-Vee is encouraging efforts to develop a Fishery Ecosystem Plan for the Bering Sea that includes the protection of the unique deep-sea habitats of the Zhemchung and Pribilof canyons.
+Hy-Vee is encouraging efforts to develop a Fishery Ecosystem Plan for the Bering Sea that consider the ecological impact of deep-sea canyon habitats.

 Pledge to Protect the Ross Sea